FalconLuma/Project-Wingman-Randomizer/README.txt

 Advanced Settings
 -------------------------------------------------------------------------------------------------------------

-THE 'SAVE SETTINGS' BUTTON MUST BE PRESSED AND 'SETTINGS SAVED' TEXT MUST APPEAR FOR CHANGES TO TAKE EFFECT
+!THE 'SAVE SETTINGS' BUTTON MUST BE PRESSED AND 'SETTINGS SAVED' TEXT MUST APPEAR FOR CHANGES TO TAKE EFFECT!

 These setting allow you to fine tune the output of the randomizer by controlling the ranges that stats can be assigned.